mozilla-l10n/documentation/android/setting_environment.md

 $ hg clone http://hg.mozilla.org/releases/mozilla-aurora/
 ```

-This operation will take several minutes depending on your Internet connection's speed.
+This operation will take several minutes depending on your Internet connection’s speed.
 At the end, you will have a `~/mozilla/mercurial/mozilla-aurora` folder.

+## Text editor
+The suggestion is to use [Atom](https://atom.io/) with the optional [Sort Lines package](https://atom.io/packages/sort-lines) installed.
+To open the file in Atom, run this command from the terminal.